cjvogl/finite_volume_seismic_model/README.md

 The follow commands are available in the included Makefiles:

--figures: remove all previous output and plots, recompile code, make all figures -.figures: check dependencies and remake only figures that need it
+* figures: remove all previous output and plots, recompile code, make all figures
+* .figures: check dependencies and remake only figures that need it

 Note the 2d and 3d code exist in separate directories.